retigra/ZabbixCI/docs/README.md

 By foreign templates, we mean template exports that were not created by ZabbixCI.
 (Example: the official Zabbix templates repository)

-ZabbixCI can also be used to import a unstructured github repository containing templates to a Zabbix server.
+ZabbixCI can also be used to import an unstructured github repository containing templates to a Zabbix server.
 The foreign repository should contain Zabbix exports in yaml format, when this repository is used as a source for the `pull` method, ZabbixCI will import the templates to the Zabbix server.
 After which,